svalenti52/Duelling_Idiots/README.md

     the slope is equal to e^(-gamma) (Euler's number followed by Euler's constant).

     4) Inscribe a circle within the unit square.
-Then pick points at random within the square (S) and determine whether it is also contained within the circle (C).
+Then pick points at random within the square (represent the number of points in the square by S) and determine whether it is also contained within the circle (represent the number of points in the circle by C).
 The value C/S * 4 will approximate pi.

     Associated files: snow1.cpp, snow1_1.cpp, snow2.cpp, snow3.cpp, and snow_pi.cpp.